This is a product or service developed by one company and sold to other companies that rebrand it to make it look and appear as if they created it.

 The eLearning market is growing.
 In fact, it is estimated that by 2025, the industry will be valued at $325 billion hence, most organizations are incorporating eLearning into their operational strategies.

 LMS (Learning Management System) solutions help organizations to scale their training operations and save costs.
 They also provide consistency among many other benefits.
-Check out our blog post ‘What is an LMS?
-A Guide to Learning Management Systems,’ for detailed information on the benefits of LMS platforms.

-The question one would ask is, how important is a white label LMS?
-Let's begin by defining what a white label LMS is.
+The question one would ask is, how important is a white-label LMS?
+Let's begin by defining what a white-label LMS is.
 This is an LMS platform customized for your organization that allows you to add your logo, URL, branding, and other details to make it look like your own product.

-Acquiring a white label LMS will speed up the marketing and employee training times and will provide an easier solution that gives you expert resources.
+Acquiring a white-label LMS will speed up the marketing and employee training times and will provide an easier solution that gives you expert resources.
 Such customization and personalization lead to enhanced user engagement since your end-users will feel that the LMS is part of your brand.

 Consequently, there will be a greater adoption rate due to the trust created between you and your learners.
 Trust is important when soft skills trainings are being onboarded.
 Additionally, adoption is equally important for industry regulations compliance and legal matters.

-A white label LMS is tailor-made to your organization’s specifications with irrelevant and excess details omitted.
-Tovuti LMS is a white label eLearning platform that will allow you to customize and personalize your LMS to your own standards.
+A white-label LMS is tailor-made to your organization’s specifications with irrelevant and excess details omitted.
+Tovuti LMS is a white-label eLearning platform that will allow you to customize and personalize your LMS to your own standards.

 Tovuti White Label LMS Features